leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 If demand exceeds your delivery capacity, your customers are the ones who will suffer because you’ll run out of goods to sell to them.

-At the same time, buying too much supplies in bulk means many of your products will be idle.
+At the same time, buying too many supplies in bulk means many of your products will be idle.
 And you’ll spend a lot of money storing them.

 One way to work around this problem is to raise the frequency of supply runs and sourcing goods from local suppliers.

 That way you come full circle by buying from and selling to the local community.

-Once you set the supply chain network, you’ll have to organize inventory.
+Once you set the supply chain network, you’ll have to organize the inventory.
 The quality of your supply chain helps with this, as well.

-If you increase the supply run frequency, you won’t have too much inventory to begin with.
+If you increase the supply run frequency, you won’t have too much inventory, to begin with.
 That means you won’t have to rent a whole lot of space.
 You’ll be selling goods almost as soon as you start stocking them.

 ### #4 Map Routes and Plan Schedules